Charge and monitor the iPod touch battery

-Connect iPod touch and your computer using USB.
+Connect iPod touch to your computer using the included cable.
+You can sync iPod touch with iTunes at the same time.
+(See Sync iPod touch using iTunes on your computer.)
 Make sure your computer is turned on—if iPod touch is connected to a computer that’s turned off, the battery may drain instead of charge.
-Look for on the battery icon to make sure your iPod touch is charging.
+Look for next to the battery icon to make sure your iPod touch is charging.

 Note: Don’t try to charge your iPod touch by connecting it to your keyboard, unless your keyboard has a high-power USB port.

 The battery icon in the upper-right corner shows the battery level or charging status.
 When syncing or using iPod touch, it may take longer to charge the battery.